patcky/origin-backend-take-home-assignment/README.md

 # Insurance Quote API

-This job aims to group many different tasks to upload models from mybox to netsuite via API.
-It is grouped as a single job in order to reuse common code between jobs, as the netsuite api client.
+This project was made as a response to Origin's backend challenge.

 ## Instalation